Alentejo, Portugal - 4 or 6 nights

 After availability is confirmed, a 30% non-refundable deposit per person and the completed and submitted registration form will secure your reservation.
 Final payment is due in full 75 days before your arrival date.

 Available upon request for 2 or more persons.
+Based on availability.

-PROGRAM WITHOUT ACCOMMODATIONS
+SIX DAY PROGRAM WITHOUT ACCOMMODATIONS

 *Transfers to Évora from Lisbon airport or from your hotel in Lisbon to and from Évora to Lisbon